Fogging phenomenon (cerebral infarct)

 As time goes on, the swelling starts to subside and the cortex begins to increase in attenuation.
 This is believed to occur as the result of a number of processes occurring simultaneously including the migration of lipid-laden macrophages and leukocytes into the infarcted tissue, proliferation of capillaries, extravasation of red blood cells out of damaged capillaries and a decrease in edema 1-3,7.

-A similar phenomenon is also seen on T2 MRI sequences of the brain and is believed to be due to similar cellular processes, as the timing is similar 3.
+A similar phenomenon may also be seen on T2/FLAIR MRI sequences of the brain and is believed to be due to similar cellular processes, as the timing is similar 3.
 It has been found to occur in approximately 50% of patients between 6 and 36 days (median 10 days) after the onset of infarction 5.

 Video